 What does content gap analysis mean?

 Content gap analysis means comparing what your audience needs against what your site currently provides.
-That comparison can happen against competitors, against the search results or against your own customer journey.
+That comparison can happen against competitors, against the search results, against your own customer journey or against what AI platforms surface in response to relevant queries.

 The reason the term gets overused is that teams often reduce it to „find keywords competitors rank for.“ That can be part of it, but it is too narrow.
 A real gap analysis asks better questions: